-- Step Forward is a standards-based program that integrates language instruction into reallife contexts.
+- Step Forward is a standards-based program that integrates language instruction into real-life contexts.

 - This program is designed to focus on a four-skills approach to develop students' listening, speaking, reading, and writing skills as well as their vocabulary, grammar, pronunciation, and critical thinking skills.

 - For adult learners, the program ensures mastery of the English language and skills as related to civics, the workplace, the community, and academic pursuits.

 - The series is a ready-made framework for learner-centered instruction within a single-level or a multilevel classroom setting.
 However, the material is easily adapted for individualized instruction.

 - A variety of assessment tools allow teachers and adult learners to monitor progress.

 - There are four levels in the Step Forward Program.
 At each level, twelve thematic units cover nine broad content areas.
 These standards include:

-- o Basic Communication
+- ✓ Basic Communication

-- Community Resources
+- ✓ Community Resources

-- Consumer Economics
+- ✓ Consumer Economics

-- o Health
+- ✓ Health

-- Employment
+- ✓ Employment

-- Government and Law
+- ✓ Government and Law

-- o Math
+- ✓ Math

-- o Learning and Thinking Skills
+- ✓ Learning and Thinking Skills

-- Independent Living
+- ✓ Independent Living